 MY FAVORITE INSIGHTS from Lesson 38, pages 202-208:

 • “When your passion to serve on the board has left the building, it is time to step off the board.”

 • “Joining the board for the wrong reason is one thing—staying on a board after you realize that your motives were improper is something else.
 Quickly find an exit ramp!”

 • “If you are serving as the lone dissenting board member—dissenting about the ministry’s direction—or in conflict with other board members or the CEO, your service has effectively ended.
 Take the right step and resign.”

-THIS WEEK’S QUOTES & COMMENTARY BY BILL GRUENEWALD:
+THIS WEEK’S QUOTES & COMMENTARY BY CONSTANTINO (CONNIE) SALIOS:

 TO DO TODAY:

-• Visit the ECFA Knowledge Center and read and share the short chapter, Lesson 7, “Eliminate Fuzziness Between Board and Staff Roles.”
+• Visit the ECFA Knowledge Center and read and share the short chapter, Lesson 38, “Seven Times When a Board Member Should Bid Adieu.”